CQCL/pytket-docs/manual/manual_compiler.rst

         return circ_prime

-After we've defined our ``transform`` we can construct a :py:class:`CustomPass`.
+After we've defined our ``transform`` we can construct a :py:class:`~pytket.passes.CustomPass`.
 This pass can then be applied to a :py:class:`~pytket.circuit.Circuit`.

 .. jupyter-execute::